Fuzzy Logic Toolbox

 Now given a specific task, such as robots picking up an object in an assembly line, the larger control system will use the trained ANFIS networks as a reference, much like a lookup table, to determine what the angles of the arms must be, given a desired location for the tip of the arm.
 Knowing the desired angles and the current angles of the joints, the system will apply force appropriately on the joints of the arms to move them towards the desired location.

-Figure 4: Demo GUI for Inverse Kinematics Modeling.
+Figure 4: GUI for Inverse Kinematics Modeling.

-The two ANFIS networks used in the demo have been pre-trained and are deployed into a larger system that controls the tip of the two-joint robot arm to trace an ellipse in the input space.
+The two ANFIS networks used in the example have been pre-trained and are deployed into a larger system that controls the tip of the two-joint robot arm to trace an ellipse in the input space.

 The ellipse to be traced can be moved around.
 Move the ellipse to a slightly different location and observe how the system responds by moving the tip of the robotic arm from its current location to the closest point on the new location of the ellipse.
 Also observe that the system responds smoothly as long as the ellipse to be traced lies within the 'x' marked spots which represent the data grid that was used to train the networks.
 Once the ellipse is moved outside the range of data it was trained with, the ANFIS networks respond unpredictably.
 This emphasizes the importance of having relevant and representative data for training.
 Data must be generated based on the expected range of operation to avoid such unpredictability and instability issues.

-This demo illustrated using ANFIS to solve an inverse kinematics problem.
+This example illustrated using ANFIS to solve an inverse kinematics problem.
 Fuzzy logic has also found numerous other applications in other areas of technology like non-linear control, automatic control, signal processing, system identification, pattern recognition, time series prediction, data mining, financial applications etc.,

 Explore other demos and the documentation for more insight into fuzzy logic and its applications.